b-hilprecht/b-hilprecht.github.io/_posts/2025-07-10-p-verified-log-1:-the-need-for-verification.md

 While this design works in practice, consensus protocols come with significant overhead.
 They exhibit high write amplification—if we want to guarantee three copies of our data, we need at least five nodes since we need a quorum.
 That's 67% (5 nodes instead of 3) more infrastructure than strictly needed.
 They also require at least two network roundtrips: from client to leader, then from leader to follower nodes and back.

-## Taurus: Being frugal in the cloud
+## Taurus: Being Frugal in the Cloud

 This is where the [Taurus system](https://arxiv.org/abs/2412.02792) offers an intriguing alternative: what if we just picked three nodes from a cluster and wrote our data to them?
 When a write fails, pick three different nodes and continue.
 No complex consensus protocol, no quorum calculations, no multi-round coordination.